Embarrassingly parallel for loops¶

 Read more in the User Guide.

-Parameters
+- Parameters

-n_jobs: int, default: None
+- n_jobs: int, default=None

 Specify the parallelization backend implementation.
 Supported backends are:

-• “loky” used by default, can induce some communication and memory overhead when exchanging input and output data with the worker Python processes.
+“loky” used by default, can induce some communication and memory overhead when exchanging input and output data with the worker Python processes.
 On some rare systems (such as Pyiodide), the loky backend may not be available.

-• “multiprocessing” previous process-based backend based on multiprocessing.Pool.
+“multiprocessing” previous process-based backend based on multiprocessing.Pool.
 Less robust than loky.

-• “threading” is a very low-overhead backend but it suffers from the Python Global Interpreter Lock if the called function relies a lot on Python objects. “threading” is mostly useful when the execution bottleneck is a compiled extension that explicitly releases the GIL (for instance a Cython loop wrapped in a “with nogil” block or an expensive call to a library such as NumPy).
+“threading” is a very low-overhead backend but it suffers from the Python Global Interpreter Lock if the called function relies a lot on Python objects. “threading” is mostly useful when the execution bottleneck is a compiled extension that explicitly releases the GIL (for instance a Cython loop wrapped in a “with nogil” block or an expensive call to a library such as NumPy).

-• finally, you can register backends by calling register_parallel_backend().
+.
 This will allow you to implement a backend of your liking.

-It is not recommended to hard-code the backend name in a call to Parallel in a library.
-Instead it is recommended to set soft hints (prefer) or hard constraints (require) so as to make it possible for library users to change the backend from the outside using the parallel_config() context manager.
+in a library.
+Instead it is recommended to set soft hints (prefer) or hard constraints (require) so as to make it possible for library users to change the backend from the outside using theparallel_config()

-return_as: str in {‘list’, ‘generator’, ‘generator_unordered’},
+context manager.- return_as: str in {‘list’, ‘generator’, ‘generator_unordered’}, default=’list’

-default: ‘list’ If ‘list’, calls to this instance will return a list, only when all results have been processed and retrieved.
+If ‘list’, calls to this instance will return a list, only when all results have been processed and retrieved.
 If ‘generator’, it will return a generator that yields the results as soon as they are available, in the order the tasks have been submitted with.
 If ‘generator_unordered’, the generator will immediately yield available results independently of the submission order.
 The output order is not deterministic in this case because it depends on the concurrency of the workers.

-prefer: str in {‘processes’, ‘threads’} or None, default: None
+- prefer: str in {‘processes’, ‘threads’} or None, default=None

-Soft hint to choose the default backend if no specific backend was selected with the parallel_config() context manager.
+context manager.
 The default process-based backend is ‘loky’ and the default thread-based backend is ‘threading’.
-Ignored if the backend parameter is specified.
+Ignored if thebackend

-require: ‘sharedmem’ or None, default None
+parameter is specified.- require: ‘sharedmem’ or None, default=None

 Hard constraint to select the backend.
-If set to ‘sharedmem’, the selected backend will be single-host and thread-based even if the user asked for a non-thread based backend with parallel_config().
+If set to ‘sharedmem’, the selected backend will be single-host and thread-based even if the user asked for a non-thread based backend with

-verbose: int, optional
+.- verbose: int, default=0

 The verbosity level: if non zero, progress messages are printed.
 Above 50, the output is sent to stdout.
 The frequency of the messages increases with the verbosity level.
 If it more than 10, all iterations are reported.